 - check your COVID-19 vaccine record

-- get your NHS COVID Pass for places in England that have chosen to use this service and for travel abroad
+- view and download your NHS COVID Pass for travel abroad

 The level of identity verification you have depends on your NHS login account.
 Find out more about NHS login.

-The key organisations involved in the NHS App and their respective roles are as follows:
+The key organisations involved in your NHS account and their respective roles are as follows:

 2.1 NHS England